fidelisrafael/coderwall-ruby-api/README.md

 License
 =======
 The project is licensed under the MIT license.
-See License.txt for details.
+See license file for details.
 Contribute
 ==========
 Please feel free to either fork me or post issues.